wohugb/eslint/docs/about/index.md

 [linting]: https://en.wikipedia.org/wiki/Lint_(software)
 [npm]: https://npmjs.org/

-## Philosophy
+## 哲学

 Everything is pluggable:

-* Rule API is used both by bundled and custom rules
+-   Rule API is used both by bundled and custom rules
-* Formatter API is used both by bundled and custom formatters
+-   Formatter API is used both by bundled and custom formatters
-* Additional rules and formatters can be specified at runtime
+-   Additional rules and formatters can be specified at runtime
-* Rules and formatters don't have to be bundled to be used
+-   Rules and formatters don't have to be bundled to be used

 Every rule:

-* Is standalone
+-   Is standalone
-* Can be turned off or on (nothing can be deemed "too important to turn off")
+-   Can be turned off or on (nothing can be deemed "too important to turn off")
-* Can be set to a warning or error individually
+-   Can be set to a warning or error individually

 Additionally:

-* Rules are "agenda free" - ESLint does not promote any particular coding style
+-   Rules are "agenda free" - ESLint does not promote any particular coding style
-* Any bundled rules are generalizable
+-   Any bundled rules are generalizable

 The project:

-* Values documentation and clear communication
+-   Values documentation and clear communication
-* Is as transparent as possible
+-   Is as transparent as possible
-* Believes in the importance of testing
+-   Believes in the importance of testing